 |Windows 10 Pro||Windows 10 S Mode|

 |Cortana||Yes||Yes (including O365 integration)||Yes|

 |Windows Hello Sign-In||Yes||Yes||Yes|

-|Virtualization Services||No||Remote Desktop, Client Hyper-V, Shared PC||No|
+|Virtualization Services||No||Remote Desktop, Client Hyper-V, Shared PC||Depends on underlying version|

 |App Availability||Windows Store and Third Party||Windows Store and Third Party (subject to administrator control)||Windows Store|